Tharon-C/brew-site/content/_index.md

 headline = "Organic Fair Trade" image = "/images/organic.jpg"
 [[blocks.sections]]
-content = "All is beautiful in the world of flowers" headline = "At least I believe" image = "/images/connect.png"
-[[blocks.sections]]
-content = "Ok sparky it works" headline = "Can it be true!?"
+content = "Tea services that pair the perfect herbal blends and teas to your menu.
+Each dish is thoughtfully considered by contrasting or reinforcing its unique qualities. " headline = "Curated Experiences" image = "/images/herbal-blends.jpg" [[blocks.sections]] content = "Ok sparky it works" headline = "Can it be true!?"